priyanshuu-x/RAG-Learning/README.md

 # RAG Learning

 A hands-on repository for learning and implementing Retrieval-Augmented Generation (RAG) concepts from the ground up.
-This repository demonstrates the core building blocks of modern RAG systems, including document ingestion, parsing, embeddings, vector databases, and advanced retrieval strategies.
+This repository covers the complete RAG pipeline—from document ingestion and vector databases to advanced retrieval techniques and modern RAG architectures.

 ---